Northlane: 2018–2020: Milovic's departure, Alien and Negative Energy

-Live at the Roundhouse and 5G EP (2020–2021)
+2020–2021: Live at the Roundhouse

 On 28 August 2020, the band released their second live album titled Live at the Roundhouse, a 14-track release that is out on streaming platforms and sees the band performing the first and biggest leg of the national tour, drawing generously from the Alien tracklist.
 It captures their hometown show at the Roundhouse last October while touring their most recent album, Alien.
 Earlier that month, the band broadcast the concert footage in full as part of a pay-per-view livestream event, giving fans a chance to witness the intense, sold-out show from the comfort of their own homes.

 On 15 February 2021, Live at the Roundhouse was made available to stream on YouTube, due to the show being pirated on the internet.
 On 21 February, the band announced a five-track remix EP, entitled 5G.
 The EP, set for release on 26 February 2021, features remixes of tracks primarily lifted from their 2019 album Alien.
 The sole exception to this is a remix of "Ohm", which comes from the band's 2015 album Node.